-Boathouse: A permanent structure used for the storage of watercraft and associated materials and includes all structures which are totally enclosed, have roofs or walls or any combination of these structural parts and shall contain no plumbing or other living facilities.
+Boathouse: A permanent structure used for the storage of boats and other related items, one story only, cannot exceed a total height of 12 feet and shall contain no plumbing or other living facilities. watercraft and associated materials and includes all structures which are totally enclosed, have roofs or walls or any combination of these structural parts and shall contain no plumbing or other living facilities.